elifyagmurduran/bash_scripting/README.md

 - call the function with different numbers.

-### exercise 6️⃣: using pipes in bash: develop a bash script that utilizes pipes to combine commands.
+### exercise 6️⃣: using pipes in bash

+develop a bash script that utilizes pipes to combine commands.

 - use ls to list files and pipe it to sort.